Key Blog Entries: Updated January 31, 2026

 I

-Finally, the two major differences identified should not be interpreted as challenging or disparageing the huge overlap between the socio-ecological and socio-technical literatures with which I am familiar.
-A focus on the current overlaps and their implications for policy and management awaits a longer venue.
+Finally, the two major differences identified should not be interpreted as challenging or disparageing the huge overlap between the social-ecological and socio-technical literatures with which I am familiar.
+A focus on overlaps and their implications for policy and management awaits a longer venue.

 II

 It is also common to talk about large critical infrastructures (again, think of large water supplies) “flipping into systemwide failure,” where operations during systemwide failure look nothing like “normal” that preceded it.
-But the organization theorists are just as interested in the drift of operators away from shared situational awareness and common operating picture of their system that may precipitate outright failure later on.
-I confess to not knowing any comparable ecological literature on real-time ecologists, e.g., working in the field on ecological restoration or ecosystem design projects, who also drift over time from better practices identified across a run of diverse cases in their respective fields.
+But organization theorists are just as interested in the drift of operators away from shared situational awareness and common operating picture of their system that may precipitate outright failure later on.
+I do not know of any comparable ecological literature on real-time ecologists, e.g., working in the field on ecological restoration or ecosystem design projects, who drift over time from better practices identified across a run of diverse cases in their respective fields.

 That focus on real time also differs between the social-ecological and socio-technical.
-The difference ironically stems from a common assumption shared by both: namely, the respective systems are no longer (if they ever were) stationary; they are dynamic and fast changing.
+The difference ironically stems from a common assumption shared by both: namely, the respective systems are no longer (if they ever were) stationary: They are dynamic and fast changing.
 Some ecologists take the lesson to be that the options horizon is necessarily the longer term over which to be more adaptable and flexible.
 Some organization theorists, in contrast, take the lesson to be that if you can manage more reliably and safely in real time, right now when it matters, why believe those who say they can do better over the longer-term?
-Again, there may be a track record about which I do not know of staff and consulting ecologists who have been brought into infrastructure control rooms or their immediate wraparound support units with respect to their real-time advice.
+Again, there may be a track record about which I do not know of staff and consulting ecologists who have been brought into infrastructure control rooms or their immediate wraparound support units in order to provide real-time advice.

 III